bubbleguuum/toggle-monitor-grayscale/README.md

 ## How does it work ?

-The script can turn the screen to grayscale using 2 separate methods.
+The script can turn the screen to grayscale using 2 separate methods
-Both give close results in term of grayscale but they are difficult to compare as the nvidia method cannot be screenshotted:

 ### Compositor based method